-Gu Li is an Assistant Professor Faculty Fellow of Psychology at NYU Shanghai and a faculty affiliate in the NYU-ECNU Institute for Social Development at NYU Shanghai.
-Prior to joining NYU Shanghai, Li was a Postdoctoral Fellow in the Department of Psychology and in the School of Nursing at the University of British Columbia in Vancouver, Canada.
+Gu Li is an Assistant Professor of Psychology at NYU Shanghai, a Global Network Assistant Professor at NYU, a faculty affiliate in the NYU-ECNU Institute for Social Development at NYU Shanghai, and a Shanghai Eastern Young Scholar.
+Prior to joining NYU Shanghai, Gu was a CIHR Postdoctoral Fellow in the Department of Psychology and in the School of Nursing at the University of British Columbia in Vancouver, Canada.

-Li studies LGBTQ+ people—their mental health and development in diverse sociocultural contexts.
+Gu’s Diversity Science Lab uses surveys, online and offline behavioral and psychophysiological experiments, psychological interventions, and longitudinal data analysis to study the development and mental health of LGBTQ+ people in diverse sociocultural contexts.
 He is interested in (1) designing psychological and social interventions to address pressing issues facing LGBTQ+ people, such as coming out and coping with stigma, prejudice, and victimization, especially in societies and cultures that uphold heteronormative values and fixed gender roles; (2) examining how sexual orientation unfolds with puberty, paying particular attention to sexual fluidity; and (3) exploring the relations between romantic love and sexual desire in young people.
-Li's work has appeared in leading academic journals such as Journal of Adolescent Health, Developmental Psychology, and Archives of Sexual Behavior.
+Gu's work has appeared in leading academic journals such as Journal of Adolescent Health, Developmental Psychology, and Archives of Sexual Behavior.

 Prior to receiving his PhD degree, Gu joined the editorial board of the leading academic journal in sex research, Archives of Sexual Behavior.
 He also reviews manuscripts for more than 15 international and domestic academic journals including Child Development, Developmental Psychology, and Educational Researcher.